zalando/engineering-principles/README.md

 ####Open Source
 We encourage an “[Open Source First](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/)” approach to software development.
 [Here](https://github.com/zalando/zalando-howto-open-source) is a detailed guide to open-sourcing projects at Zalando.

+###Deployment
+####Cloud vs. On-Premise
+We recommend using AWS for new projects to more easily take advantage of immutable instances, canary testing and autoscaling.
+It’s your call, though; we will continue to support our own infrastructure.

+####Docker
+Our deployment platform is Docker.
+[STUPS.io](http://stups.io/) ensures traceability of changes by using a standard way of deploying with Docker, and provides a convenient and audit-compliant Platform-as-a-Service (PaaS) for multiple autonomous teams on top of AWS.

+We know that Docker won’t last forever, and if you need to go beyond Docker, it’s possible.
+Have a good reason for going *off piste*, expect more work to make it happen, and don’t expect another team to support you.

+####Monitoring and Logging
+We provide AppDynamics for every service.
+It includes monitoring as well as log management.

+We also use [ZMON](https://zmon.io/), our own open-source monitoring solution, to track business KPIs and other metrics.

+###Managing legacy
+In transitioning to a microservices architecture, we must maintain and transform our legacy applications.
+Take following guidelines into account.

+####Reduce focus on sprocs
+Sprocs are stored procedures.
+For us they have been a crucial component for scaling PostgreSQL horizontally.
+They are not, however, the right solution for every database problem.

+Sprocs bring a lot of power, but also introduce a lot of complexity—particularly around testing, maintainability, refactoring, and transparency.
+Sometimes this is worth it, particularly when we have to shard.
+But this approach should be used only if circumstances genuinely warrant it.

+####New functionality becomes a new service
+When introducing new functionality, think of designing it as a new service instead of adding it to an existing legacy application.
+This allows you to leverage new technologies.

+####Wrap it with Docker
+Use Docker to package your application.
+STUPS.io will help you to deploy your Docker images to the existing infrastructure.

+####Migration to AWS
+Move legacy code to AWS whenever possible.
+Sometimes it will seem hard, but others here have done it.
+Ask for help.

+###Closing Words
+####The Joy of Programming
+The authors love code.
+Building simple systems that work efficiently and quickly brings us joy.
+Seeing these systems interoperate cleanly and harmoniously gives us pleasure.
+We do this because we love it.
+If we didn’t have to work, we’d probably still do this.
+And we know we’re not alone.

+Building software systems can produce substantial existential pleasure.
+When the conditions are just right, programming is a reliable path to Flow: a state almost beyond pleasure.
+We want to get there, and stay there, and we want you to join us there.
+We hope these principles help.